-This helped students to stay competitive both for educational and professional purposes as they would be able to demonstrate their skills and knowledge are up to par with contemporary standards.
+This helped students to stay competitive both for educational and professional purposes, as they would be able to demonstrate their skills and knowledge were up to par with contemporary standards.

 Students reported that the TASC Math portion was more challenging than the GED math section.
 The TASC exam required a better and deeper understanding of all academic fields, but especially the subject areas of science and math, they said.